 Homemade Beef Jerky

 This post is dedicated to the wonderful Dr Steve Phinney, MD, PhD, co-author of The Art and Science of Low Carbohydrate Living, and The Art and Science of Low Carbohydrate Performance.
-He is a physician who has spent the last 35 years studying, researching and writing on low carb diet for health, and for endurance athletes.
+He is a physician who has spent the last 35 years studying, researching and writing on a low-carb diet for health, and for endurance athletes.
 Together with Jeff Volek, PhD, RD they have published 200 research papers on the topic.

-The Maasai Mara live on the fattiest part of the animals they killed, they would plan the kill when the animal was at its fattest, the lean meat was reserved for their dogs or other animals, and he talked how they stored their meat.
+The Maasai live on the fattiest part of the animals they killed, they would plan the kill when the animal was at its fattest, the lean meat was reserved for their dogs or other animals, and he talked how they stored their meat.

 They knew that living on a diet of fat and meat was sustainable, healthy, and allowed them to survive for long periods while travelling.
 They did not have any modern diseases, they were excellent specimens of athletic men with tall stature.

 Only a few journals and drawings remain to document their superb health and physical appearance.
-Here is a similar presentation by Dr Steve Phinney, MD, PhD.

-Slice the beef into thin strips, generally 1-2cm wide.
+- Slice the beef into thin strips, generally 1-2cm wide.

-Place the beef strips in a bowl, your flavourings of choice, and enough olive oil to coat the beef.
+- Place the beef strips in a bowl, your flavourings of choice, and enough olive oil to coat the beef.

-Mix and turn the beef until it is coated with the oil and flavours.
+- Mix and turn the beef until it is coated with the oil and flavours.

-Spread the beef strips onto a baking sheet that has been lined with non stick baking paper or some other non stick sheet.
+- Spread the beef strips onto a baking sheet that has been lined with non stick baking paper or some other non stick sheet.

-Bake at 80C (fan bake) for 1 hour, turn each beef jerky strip over, then bake/dehydrate for another half hour.
+- Bake at 80C (fan bake) for 1 hour, turn each beef jerky strip over, then bake/dehydrate for another half hour.

-Turn the oven off and allow the beef jerky strips to cool in the warm, dry oven.
+- Turn the oven off and allow the beef jerky strips to cool in the warm, dry oven.

-Place in an airtight container, and will last for up to 2 weeks (if you can make them last that long).
+- Place in an airtight container, and will last for up to 2 weeks (if you can make them last that long).